Coronavirus: The Swiss Cheese Strategy

 For example, China used every layer early on.
 They closed borders, ordered lockdowns, mandated masks, and used a test-trace-isolate program that included electronic tracking of their citizens and mandatory, forced isolations and quarantines.
 Unsurprisingly, they beat it.

 South Korea and Taiwan didn’t need all of that.
-They applied strong Fences, only very local and short-lived business closures for Social Bubbles, masks for Contrafection, and world-class Test-Trace-Isolate programs.
+They applied strong Fences, only very local and short-lived business closures for Social Distancing, masks for Contrafection, and world-class Test-Trace-Isolate programs.
 Put in another way, they relied very heavily on layers 1 and 4, and a bit on 3, so that they barely had to use layer 2, the most expensive one.

 New Zealand and Australia were very heavy on layers 1 and 2.
 Because they’re sparsely-populated islands, they can keep most infections out with a Fence, and they took care of local infections with lockdowns.
 Even the state of Victoria within Australia had a Fence and a lockdown to control it.
 That reduced the need to perform really well in layers 3 and 4.